Open Educational Resources: Quick List of Examples

-Since developers of online courses always face the challenge of creating and/or selection high-quality content, to meet these demands or in such situations, OERs can come quite handy.
+Since developers of online courses always face the challenge of creating and/or selecting high-quality content to meet these demands or in such situations, open educational resources can come in quite handy.
 Also, they are one of the most diverse and freely available resources.
-However, if you are not aware of using this platform correctly, you may find it difficult to search the best match.
+However, if you are not aware of using this platform correctly, you may find it difficult to search for the best match.
 This happens because in most cases OERs are unorganized on the Web.

-Still, to overcome this particular issue and to assist you in taking the best advantage of OERs platforms, here we will be sharing the five great open education resources that would help you in designing an exceptional material with the help of the quality content, available on these resources.
+Still, to overcome this particular issue and to assist you in taking the best advantage of OER platforms, here we will be sharing the five great open education resources that would help you in designing exceptional material with the help of the quality content available on these resources.

 But before we dig further into the details of these great online educational resources, let just have a closer look at the OER itself and how it works!